flashcordon/big-history/Premieres.md

 y ea r s,  t he s e e a rl i es t f e w s p ec i es —“ur-minerals”— were t he only cr ystals i n the u niverse.

+We quickly realized that the story of mineral evolution began with the emergence of rocky planet s, b ecaus e pla nets are the eng ine s of m in-

+eral formation.
+We saw that over the past four and a half billion years Earth has passed through a series of stages, with novel phenomena emerg- ing at each stage to dramatically alter and enrich the m inera lo gy of our planet’s su rface .
+Some details of this story are matters of in- tense debate and will doubtless change with fu- ture discoveries, but the overall sweep of mineral evolution is well-established science.
+My col- leagues and I are not presenting controversial new data or radical new theories about what occurred at each stage of Earth’s history.
+We are, rather, recasting the larger story of that history in the light of m inera l e volution as a g uiding concept.
+I do, however, want to emphasize one intrigu- ing insight: most of Earth’s thousands of miner- als owe their existence to the development of life on the planet.

 ## La première cellule